Želimir Altarac Čičak: DJ, journalist, and promoter

 Čičak continued to spread new narratives and discover new territories.
 At Đuro Đaković Workers' University Amphitheatre, from 1977 to 1980, he organized lectures about the world and domestic trends in pop-rock music.
 As a journalist and music critic, Čičak was publishing articles and editorials in almost all leading newspapers and magazines in Sarajevo and former Yugoslavia – VEN, Večernje novine, Svijet, Oslobođenje, Džuboks, and Rock.

-The year 1984 has particular significance in Čičak's career.
-Back then Olympic metropolis of the world (that was the year of the Fourteenth Olympic Winter Games in Sarajevo), Čičak took over the editorial stick at the so-called Youth Centre Skenderija (Dom Mladih) where he was relentlessly working from 1984 to 1992 His name was well known, his experience undisputed and Sarajevo as a relatively small town and very vivid music scene in comparison to Zagreb and Belgrade was ready for its "five minutes" of fame as a cultural capital of the former Yugoslavia.
-It was at Dom Mladih where Čičak first organised traditional music manifestation of wider significance: "Yu heavy metal fest" (1986-1991) and "Festival of pop-rock bands of BIH – significant newcomers" or in the native language "Nove nade nove snage" (Dom mladih 1984–1992).
-For all those who happen to even superficially know the pop rock scene of the former Yugoslavia, names such as Dino Merlin, Hari Mata Hari, Konvoj (Convoy), Regina (Bosnia and Herzegovina band), Letu štuke, Protest (Demonstration), Knock Out (Apokalipsa), Rupa u zidu – (Damir Avdić Diplomatz) can be enough argument for understanding the role the Youth Centre and Čičak were playing in the modern music history of Sarajevo, BiH, and the region.
-All of them started their very successful careers at Čičak's Festival "Significant Newcomers".
+In 1984, the year of the Fourteenth Olympic Winter Games in Sarajevo, Čičak took over the editorial direction of the Youth Centre Skenderija (Dom Mladih) where he worked from 1984 to 1992.
+By this time, Čičak was an established figure in the music scene, while Sarajevo, despite being smaller than Zagreb and Belgrade, had a vibrant music scene and was becoming an important cultural centre in Yugoslavia.
+At Dom Mladih, Čičak organised several traditional music festivals that gained wider significance within the Yugoslav music scene: "Yu heavy metal fest" (1986-1991) and "Festival of pop-rock bands of BIH – significant newcomers" or in the native language "Nove nade nove snage" (Dom mladih 1984–1992).
+The festival featured or helped launch the careers of several musicians and bands such as Dino Merlin, Hari Mata Hari, Konvoj (Convoy), Regina (Bosnia and Herzegovina band), Letu štuke, Protest (Demonstration), Knock Out (Apokalipsa), Rupa u zidu – (Damir Avdić Diplomatz) illustrating the role of Dom Mladih and Čičak's Significant Newcomers festival in the development of Sarajevo's modern music scene.